 Water is billed twice a year and meters are read during the first weeks of March and September.
 Utility bills are mailed at the end of March and the end of September and payment due dates are the last business days of April and October.

 In 2013, the City of Parksville revised the tiered billing rates for water use and this system now includes both a fixed charge and a metered usage charge.
-The fixed charge includes a Base Infrastructure Fee, based on the annual depreciation of capital assets currently in place and a Treatment Plant Reserve Fee, for the construction of the water treatment plant mandated by Vancouver Island Health Authority.
+The fixed charge includes a Base Infrastructure Fee, based on the annual depreciation of capital assets currently in place and a Treatment Plant Reserve Fee, for the future expansion or renovation of the water treatment plant.
 This rating system reduced the tiered rates for residential and increased the commercial sector usage rates.

 For the metered portion, residential customers are charged escalating tiered rates to promote water conservation.
 Commercial users pay the same fixed fees as the residential users plus a per cubic metre charge that equals the highest rate of the residential tiers.
 On average, the commercial sector uses 32% of the billable water and the residential sector uses 68%.
 This fee structure attempts to equalize revenues from residential and commercial customers based on total water consumption.
 A large family water rate is available for families consisting of five or more immediate family members.